PDS Logo, the Tree of Life

 Thais Gibson

-Most people recognize the feeling, but few understand what it’s actually for.
+Most people recognize the feeling.
+Few understand what it's actually for.
 And that misunderstanding is where confusion, fear, and self-doubt often begin.

-So before we talk about what can go wrong, let’s get clear on what this stage really is.
+So before we talk about what can go wrong, let's get clear on what this stage really is, and how long it tends to last.

 What Is the Honeymoon Stage?